solo-io/glooctl/README.md

 {"name":"aws_lambda","type":"aws","spec":{"secret_ref":"aws-secret","region":"us-east-2"},"metadata":{"resource_version":"224352","namespace":"gloo-system"}}
 ```

-If you want to get details of a specific Upstream, you can use
+If we want to get details of a specific Upstream, we can use
 `get` command with the name of the upstream.
 It returns
-the result as YAML, but you can use `output` flag to get JSON.
+the result as YAML, but we can use `output` flag to get JSON.

 ```
 glooctl upstream get aws_lambda